Try This Instead Of Your Usual New Year Resolutions For 2023

 If you want to save more money, don’t immediately transfer RM1,000 into a fixed deposit account.
 That way, you will only run out of money and start dipping into your savings.

-Transfer a small amount – say RM150 – into a savings account every month.
+Transfer a small amount – say RM150 every month – into an account that is not used for daily expenses.
 You could even gradually increase this amount depending on your monthly spending habits.
-Some banks only need a minimum of RM100 for a new savings account.
+Some banks only need a minimum of RM100 for a new savings account while there are now plenty of online investment options that you can start with just RM100 or less.

 If you love shopping, look around the internet for promo codes or wait for a sale.
 There are sites that compile promo codes from online retailers like Lazada, Shopee, and Amazon.
 Making it easier for you to get in on those discounts.